scraperwiki/tang/README.md

 to your repo and tang will run it when pushed, lighting up your github repos with red, green, and amber lights.

+When deployed at Scraperwiki, its available on `services.scraperwiki.com`.

 `go` is required.

 # Running tang